 178cm is How Many Feet?
-A Comprehensive Guide to Metric-Imperial Conversions
+A practical guide to Metric-Imperial Conversions

 Understanding the Metric and Imperial Systems

 Before diving into the conversion, let's briefly review the two systems.
 The metric system, based on powers of ten, is used globally and is characterized by its simplicity.
-The imperial system, primarily used in the United States and a few other countries, is less consistent and involves more complex relationships between units.
+Here's the thing — the imperial system, primarily used in the United States and a few other countries, is less consistent and involves more complex relationships between units.
 This difference often leads to confusion when converting between the two.

 Key units for height measurement are: